MichaelBell/tinyQV/README.md

 Immediate forms of CSR instructions are not implemented.
 MEPC can only be written with CSRRW.

-## Double fault / trap when interrupts globally disabled
+## Double fault / trap when inside a trap or interrupt handler

-When entering a trap or interrupt handler further interrupts are automatically disabled - mstatus.mie is set to 0 and the old value preserved in mstatus.mpie.
+When entering a trap or interrupt handler further traps and interrupts are automatically disabled - mstatus.mie is set to 0 and the old value preserved in mstatus.mpie, and mstatus.mte is set to 0.

-If a subsequent trap is hit while mstatus.mie is zero, this is an unrecoverable fault - if it entered the trap handler then the value of mepc would get overwritten, as would mstatus.mpie, so there would be no way to get back to the originally interrupted state.
+If a subsequent trap is hit while mstatus.mte is zero, this is an unrecoverable fault - if it entered the trap handler then the value of mepc would get overwritten, as would mstatus.mpie, so there would be no way to get back to the originally interrupted state.

-Therefore, if a trap is hit while mstatus.mie is 0 then tinyQV sets pc to address 0 (same as reset), but MEPC and MCAUSE are set as normal so could be checked on reset to investigate the issue.  mstatus.mie is set to 1 and mie and the clearable bits in mip are cleared, as for reset.
+Therefore, if a trap is hit while mstatus.mte is 0 then tinyQV sets pc to address 0 (same as reset), but MEPC and MCAUSE are set as normal so could be checked on reset to investigate the issue.  mstatus.mie and mte are set to 1 and mie and the clearable bits in mip are cleared, as for reset.

+Having a separate trap enable bit means that it is not a double fault if a trap is hit in code that has disabled interrupts by clearing mstatus.mie.  mstatus.mte is read-only.

 ## QSPI memory interface